 God’s people had many centuries through which to expect their coming savior.
 Their rejection in large part of Jesus as Messiah is an unspeakable tragedy.
 But not all first-century Jews missed this clear connection.

 Paul wrote much to his churches and fellow pastors about what Jesus’ suffering accomplished, its efficacy to remit sin, its acceptability as a substitutionary sacrifice before God.
-Here are just a few of Paul’s choice words on this matter.

 When we find service to God a burden, it’s good to remember the burden Christ bore in our place.
 We should remember his encouragement to the spiritually downtrodden, those who could not stand under the legalistic weight placed on them by the Pharisees: “Come to me, all you who are weary and heavy laden.
 Take my yoke upon you, for my yoke is easy and my burden is light.”